310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% bubble Kanata %}
 ahh… *that’s* why you were acting so Hyper earlier.

-hehe. after that performance, we were skipping about, unable to perform any live shows…
+fufu. after that performance, we were skipping about, unable to perform any live shows…

 so we wore our p.e. uniforms, and ran everywhere in order to Help anybody.